Chapter 27 - Evangelism - Preaching the Gospel to the World

-There are four questions frequently asked by those who may not fully understand the truth of Universal Reconciliation, which we need to answer before we discuss the important topic of world evangelism.
+There are four questions frequently asked by those who may not fully understand the truth of Universal Reconciliation through God’s only begotten Son, Jesus Christ.
+These are:

 1. If there is no hell, then what am I saved from?